 Students are not to come to school with a fever and are not to return to school until free of fever for 24 hours.
 Students must be vomit free and diarrhea free for 24 hours before returning to school according to the Children's Clinic of Lake Charles.

-Exceptions are allowed only in the event of extended personal illness of five consecutive days with a physician's written statement.
+Exceptions to the attendance policy are allowed only in the event of extended personal illness of five consecutive days with a physician's written statement.
 The only excused absence recognized by the State of Louisiana is a doctor's excuse.
-OLQH recognizes that a child may be ill but not ill enough to visit the doctor.
+OLQH recognizes that a child may be ill but not ill enough to visit the doctor, that absence will be coded as unexcused.
 If a child is ill for more than three days, a doctor's excuse will be necessary.
-Therefore, course work can be made up only if a student has a note from the doctor, or a note from a parent (in the case of an absence of less than three days).
+All doctor's excuses must be submitted to the office within 48 hours of the illness/doctor's appointment.
+Absences with a doctor's excuse will be coded as exempt and excused.
 The student is responsible for school work covered during his/her absence.
 It is the student's obligation to procure and complete class work and home assignments covered during the period of absence.
 Responsibility then rests upon the student to make arrangements with the teacher for all make-up tests or assignments.
 (See below.)